UKHomeOffice/callisto-accruals-restapi/README.md

 ## 2. Running project locally

+#### Ports

+- Standalone service runs on port 9090.
+- LocalDev solution runs on port 50200.
+- Java Debugger runs on port 5005.

+  Check `docker-compose.yml` for any port mappings.

 #### Database

 - It requires a running instance of the Postgres database (For ports, username and password, please check docker-compose.yml)